kasch22/LaravelListsApp/readme.md

 A Laravel Based list making and note taking .
 Create a list, Add items to them, then delete when your done.

+This application uses a MySQL Database layer and has migration classes.

+This application Currently has no Seeding data.

+Project is on going.

+MK

 **********************************************************